Even in rough terrain, you can grow your career in human resources.

 The Patient Protection and Affordable Care Act (PPACA) establishes the nonprofit Patient-Centered Outcomes Research Institute (PCORI) to promote the use of evidence-based medicine by disseminating comparative clinical effectiveness research findings.

 The fee will be $1 per plan participant for the first plan year ending after Sept.
-30, 2012, and $2 per participant in succeeding years.
+30, 2012, and $2 per participant in the succeeding year.
 For policy or plan years ending on or after Oct.
-1, 2014, the fee will be increased based on increases in the projected per capita amount of national health expenditures.
+1, 2014, the fee will be increased based on increases in the projected per capita amount of national health expenditures (see update at top of article).

 Scope of Fees Clarified